RoarkGit/Blue-Academy/content/masked-carnivale/stages/_index.md

 ---
 title: Stage Guides
-type: chapter
+archetype: chapter
 weight: 100
 alwaysopen: false
 ---

-Guides for each stage can be found on the sidebar
+Guides for each stage can be found on the sidebar or in the list below:

-{{ partial "section-toc.html" . }}
+{{< section-toc >}}